Time Fairness in Online Knapsack Problems: Introduction

 \section{Introduction}

 The online knapsack problem ($\OKP$) is a well-studied problem in online algorithms.
 It models a resource allocation process, in which one provider allocates a limited resource (i.e., the knapsack's \emph{capacity}) to consumers (i.e., \emph{items}) arriving sequentially in order to maximize the total return (i.e.,~optimally pack items subject to the capacity constraint).

-In $\OKP$, as in many other online decision problems, there is a trade-off between \textit{efficiency}, i.e., maximizing the value of the packed items, and \textit{fairness}, i.e., ensuring equitable ``treatment'' for different items across some desirable criteria.
-To illustrate the importance of these considerations in the context of $\OKP$, it is perhaps best to start with an example.
+In $\OKP$, as in many other online decision problems, there is a trade-off between \textit{efficiency}, i.e., maximizing the value of packed items, and \textit{fairness}, i.e., ensuring equitable treatment for different items across some desirable criteria.

-\begin{exm} \emph{Consider a cloud computing resource accepting heterogeneous jobs online from clients sequentially.
-Each job includes a bid that the client is willing to pay, and an amount of resources required to execute it.
-The cloud computing resource is limited~--~there are not enough resources to service all of the incoming requests.
-We define the \textit{quality} of a job as the ratio of the bid price paid by the client to the quantity of resources required for it.} \end{exm}